 These days, it can be hard to keep in touch with the people we care about.
-We still need face-to-face interaction even though we’re working from home, and trying to keep socially distanced from our family and friends.
+We still need face-to-face interaction even though working from home or away from family and friends.

-If you’re like me, you’re probably using video-conferencing apps like Skype and Google Duo more now than ever before.
+If you’re like me, you’re probably using video-conferencing apps like Skype and Google Duo more now than ever.

-I started using Skype a few years ago, while my wife was away medical school in the Caribbean.
+I started using Skype a few years ago while my wife was at medical school in the Caribbean.
 Telephone service on her island was very expensive and suffered from a lot of outages.
 We needed a more reliable & cheaper way to keep in touch.

-Honestly, I don’t know how we would have made it through those two years without talking on Skype every day.
+Honestly, I don’t know how we would have made it through those two years without talking on Skype daily.

-Most of us use Skype on our laptops or smartphones, but I bet you didn’t know that you can also use it on your Android TV’s.
+Most of us use Skype on our laptops or smartphones, but I bet you didn’t know you could also use it on your Android TVs.